 Congratulations on being chosen as a speaker for linux.conf.au.
 This is a significant achievement.
-Each year we have many more talk submissions than we are able to accept, which means only the very best talks make it through.
-We're thrilled that you're going to be joining us for the conference, and contributing towards giving our delegates the best conference possible.
+Each year we have many more submissions than we are able to accept and only the very best make it through.
+We're thrilled that you're going to be joining us for the conference and contributing towards giving our delegates the best conference possible.

-Even if you've spoken at an LCA before, you're bound to have questions about the conference.
-Some of those questions are general questions about LCA and how it works, and others might be specific to this year's venue.
+Even if you've spoken at an LCA before you're bound to have questions about the conference.
+Some of those questions are general questions about LCA and how it works, others might be specific to this year's venue.
 We've put together this guide to help answer the questions we think you might have.
-However, if you have other questions that we haven't answered here, please email firstname.lastname@example.org and we'll get back to you with answers as soon as we can.
+However if you have other questions that we haven't answered here please email firstname.lastname@example.org and we'll get back to you with answers as soon as we can.

 Is there a speakers mailing list?